 During this time, use a funnel to pour vinegar into the overflow tube from the inside of the tank on the toilet and allow the vinegar to sit for a few hours.
 This will help soften calcium or other build up from the jets.
 When it’s time, remove the makeshift plug from the toilet and flush the toilet a few times and the problem should be fixed.

-Turn to the Professionals at Climate Design
+Turn to the Professional Plumbers at Climate Design for Service

 If your toilet is slow to flush and you’re not sure why, call the professionals at Climate Design.
 Our team will quickly diagnose and assess any plumbing issue in your home and stop a potentially big problem in its tracks.
 To learn more about Climate Design and what we can do for your home, contact us today.